 While risk assessments are not specifically required, they are a very important part of a firm’s compliance program and play a vital role in identifying areas where the firm faces risk.
 This allows an advisory firm to create appropriate policies and procedures to address the risks.

 What Are the Main Components of a Risk Assessment?

-While this process may be performed by the Chief Compliance Officer (“CCO”), many firms utilize an independent third-party to perform this assessment to get a more unbiased view towards existing firm practices.
+While this process may be performed by the Chief Compliance Officer (“CCO”), many firms utilize an independent third party to perform this assessment to get a more unbiased view of existing firm practices.
 Regardless of who performs the risk assessment, it is imperative that any recommendations on further addressing the risks get implemented promptly.

 What Types of Risks Should Be Considered?

 When trying to determine a Firm’s risks, consider the following types of risks:

 - Regulatory Risks: changes in applicable regulations or rules would have an impact on the firm.
 For example, a new regulation is adopted that prohibits or curtails certain activities upon a firm includes in its service offerings.